 29 Goals, 10 Assists

-Didier Drogba helped his Chelsea side to the Premier League title under Carlo Ancelotti in 2009-10, with an astonishing 39 goal involvements in his 32 appearances.
+Didier Drogba helped Chelsea to the Premier League title under Carlo Ancelotti in 2009-10 with an astonishing 39 goal involvements in his 32 appearances.
 The Ivorian striker began the season well, scoring in eight of his first 11 appearances (nine goals), with an additional five assists.

-The Chelsea forward scored more goals away (15) than he did at Stamford Bridge (14) in 2009-10 – the only player to score more goals away from home in a single Premier League season is Kevin Phillips (16) in 1999-00.
+The Chelsea forward scored more goals on the road (15) than he did at Stamford Bridge (14) in 2009-10, with Kevin Phillips (16 in 1999-00) the only player to net more goals away from home in a single Premier League season.

 Drogba is one of three Chelsea players to have won the Premier League Golden Boot, alongside Jimmy Floyd Hasselbaink in 2001-02 and Nicolas Anelka in 2008-09, but the only one to have a Premier League winners’ medal in the same season.
 Drogba’s success in 2009-10 followed a previous Golden Boot in 2006-07, but from nine goals fewer (20).